gayatriiv/gayatriiv/README.md

 ## about me

-i am gayatri vinod, a developer passionate about building solutions across web, mobile, and social platforms. my interests span backend, frontend, and api development, with a focus on practical innovation. i enjoy working on collaborative, real-world projects and leveraging technology for impact.
+i am gayatri vinod, a developer passionate about building solutions across web and social platforms. my interests span backend, frontend, and api development, with a focus on practical innovation. i enjoy working on collaborative, real-world projects and leveraging technology for impact.

 ---